Volcanism on Io: Composition

 Silicate volcanism, involving basaltic lava with mafic to ultramafic (magnesium-rich) compositions, was confirmed by the Galileo spacecraft in the 1990s and 2000s from temperature measurements of Io's numerous hot spots, locations where thermal emission is detected, and from spectral measurements of Io's dark material.
 Temperature measurements from Galileo's Solid-State Imager (SSI) and Near-Infrared Mapping Spectrometer (NIMS) revealed numerous hot spots with high-temperature components ranging from at least 1200 K to a maximum of 1600 K, like at the Pillan Patera eruption in 1997.
 Initial estimates during the course of the Galileo mission suggesting eruption temperatures approaching 2000 K have since proven to be overestimates because the wrong thermal models were used to calculate the temperatures.
-Spectral observations of Io's dark material suggested the presence of orthopyroxenes, such as enstatite, magnesium-rich silicate minerals common in mafic and ultramafic basalt.
+Spectral observations of Io's dark material suggested the presence of orthopyroxenes, such as enstatite, which are magnesium-rich silicate minerals common in mafic and ultramafic basalt.
 This dark material is seen in volcanic pits, fresh lava flows, and pyroclastic deposits surrounding recent, explosive volcanic eruptions.
 Based on the measured temperature of the lava and the spectral measurements, some of the lava may be analogous to terrestrial komatiites.
 Compressional superheating, which could increase the temperature of magma during ascent to the surface during an eruption, may also be a factor in some of the higher temperature eruptions.

 Although temperature measurements of Io's volcanoes settled the sulfur-versus-silicates debate that persisted between the Voyager and Galileo missions at Jupiter, sulfur and sulfur dioxide still play a significant role in the phenomena observed on Io.
 Both materials have been detected in the plumes generated at Io's volcanoes, with sulfur being a primary constituent of Pele-type plumes.
 Bright flows have been identified on Io, at Tsũi Goab Fluctus, Emakong Patera, and Balder Patera for example, that are suggestive of effusive sulfur or sulfur dioxide volcanism.